genropy/genropy_saved/docs/genro/bag/bagThree.rst

 Setting a validator using Bag's methods
 =======================================

-	To set a validator through the :meth:`addValidator` method you have to give a path, a validator and a parameterString, where:
+	To set a validator through the :meth:`Bag.addValidator` method you have to give a path, a validator and a parameterString, where:

 	* `path`: node's path.
 	* `validator`: validation's type.